 I began my career teaching art in the Massachusetts public schools, teaching art history at Westfield State College and Boston University, and by drawing and painting as a graduate student at the University of Massachusetts.

-I work for my own satisfaction and when my paintings make a personal contact with the viewer it is added pleasure for me.
 I look for an underlying reality in what I see, searching for that which is balanced, dynamic, and transcendent.
-I prefer to work in oil paint because its intrinsic qualities convey a vibrant personality and develop color through glazes and texture.
-I paint familiar scenes in an abstracted manner, either outdoors or in my studio, from novel perspectives.
-My work is exhibited throughout New England.
+My work is exhibited throughout New England and in the Miami area.
 I work with color, brush work, and design to engage the viewer in the mystery of an image, recognizable - yet - evocative, offering a visual pleasure that transcends simple observation and that opens the spiritual door of heightened reality.

 Contact the artist: firstname.lastname@example.org